 Addiction is a disease that is known to be cunning, baffling, and powerful.
 With this reputation, one might think that addiction would be difficult to understand.
 In reality, it’s not terribly tricky.
-Sadly though, misinformation can cause addicts to focus on the symptoms of their disease and work to manage those symptoms.
-What they should be doing is addressing the actual problem: the addiction.
+Sadly though, misinformation can cause addicts to focus on the symptoms of their disease rather than the problem, over-reliance on self.

-To be blunt, popular culprits for the cause of addiction such as bad grades, peer pressure, broken marriages, and other difficult situations are not the true source of addiction.
-Sure, these are risk factors; however, they don’t in themselves make people inject drugs.
+To be blunt, popular culprits for the cause of addiction such as bad grades, peer pressure, broken marriages, and other difficult situations are not the true source of utter powerlessness and unmanageability.
+Sure, these are risk factors for those pre-disposed to the illness; however, they don’t, in and of themselves, make people inject drugs.
 In fact, The National Institute on Drug Abuse has scientifically shown that addiction is a brain disease with genetic factors.
 Social situations or peer pressure are not nearly in the same class as these determinants.

 Moving to a deeper comprehension of addiction, perhaps one of the best, if not the best, understanding of the affliction is found in the famed book Alcoholics Anonymous, the originator of the revered twelve step recovery program.
 The elements described in “The Big Book”, as the publication is popularly known, brilliantly articulates the ins and outs of addiction.
-The disease model describes addiction as having three parts: illness of the body, illness of the mind, and illness of the spirit.
+The disease model describes addiction as having three parts: illness of the body, illness of the mind, and the spiritual malady.

 Illness of The Body